Resources for... William & Mary

 • Up to date contact information.

-1. Arrange for transcripts of all courses the student has taken while on suspension (or letters from professors of courses in progress) to be sent to the Dean of Students Office.
-An official transcript is required before reenrollment to William & Mary.
+If a student took courses elsewhere, they should arrange for transcripts (unofficial are permissible) of all courses taken while on suspension (or letters from professors of courses in progress) to be sent to the Dean of Students Office.

 Petition for FlexTrack Status